-Travelling with Peru Hop became the answer to a huge stress when planning my trip in this country of vast landscapes and long overland journeys.
-Furiously researching how I would travel in and around Peru from Lima to Cisco and see everything from the sand dunes, colonial cities and the manmade habitable lake islands in between, I mostly came across stories of dodgy local bus trips and rip-off taxi drivers.
+Travelling with Peru Hop became an answer to the considerable stress when planning my trip in this country of vast landscapes and long overland journeys.
+Furiously researching how I would travel in and around Peru from Lima to Cisco and see everything from the sand dunes, colonial cities and the humanmade habitable lake islands in between, I mostly came across stories of dodgy local bus trips and rip-off taxi drivers.

-Then, through those wonderful targeted adverts that seem read our minds I came across a relatively new bus service called Peru Hop.
+Then, through those targeted adverts that seem to read our minds, I came across a relatively new hop-on hop-off bus service called Peru Hop.
 It was set up by a couple of Irish guys who wanted to make travel in Peru fun, informative and hassle-free after their own experiences traversing the country.
-After I asked a few questions about how it all worked, they gave me a Peru Hop pass to try out, in exchange for an honest review and in helping you out with your Peru trip transport planing.

-- 2 How much is a Peru Hop Pass?
+- How Much is a Peru Hop Pass?

 What is Peru Hop?

-From $159 to $199 you get a Peru Hop pass, valid for a year from the starting date you choose.
-This flexibility is great for travellers with no particular timescale where you can stay as long as you like in each destination hub, as well as people like me who had to travel to a particular time frame.
+Upon purchase, the Peru Hop pass is valid for a year from the starting date you choose.
+This flexibility is great for travellers with no particular timescale where you can stay as long as you like in each destination hub, as well as people like me who had to travel to a specific time frame.

-The buses are new, modern, spacious and comfy and during your first trip you are giving a helpful booklet about each destination and a daily bus schedule so you can plan ahead.
-This is on top of being sent a PDF guide via e-mail prior to the trip.
+During your first trip, you are given a helpful booklet about each destination and a daily bus schedule so you can plan.
+You are also sent a PDF guide via e-mail before the trip.

-Staff members also act as tour guides providing insights and useful information along the way and are available at any point along the journey to solve any queries, help you book your hostel, hotel and tours and ensure everyone gets from A and B with minimal issues.
+Staff members also act as tour guides, providing insights and useful information along the way.
+They are available at any point along the journey to solve any queries, help you book your hostel, hotel and tours and ensure everyone gets from A and B with minimal issues.

 Cost of Local Buses Compared to Peru Hop?